subaquatic-pierre/azure-iaas-webserver/README.md

 #### 7. Edit Terraform variables

-Variables in the 'variables.tf' file can be updated to contain all the variables you would like to edit.
+Edit variables in the 'variables.tf' to reflect your information.

 The following items should be updated: